CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

   `);
 ```

-To draw a basic chart, start with a default configuration:
+In order to draw a basic chart, start with a default configuration:

 ```js
 const chartOptionsDefault = {